El Verno: Master performer and beautiful Barbados’ biggest fan.

 Put the above lyrics to the dulcet folk tones of El Verno, and you get a snatch of one of the many hits this famous Bajan created about his beloved island, Barbados.

-Born Vern Best, the master drummer, poet, songwriter, dancer, and painter became better known as El Verno del Congo, a name he chose to reflect the spirituality and heritage inherent in his music back in the ’70s.
+Born Vern Best, the master drummer, poet, songwriter, dancer, and painter became better known as El Verno del Congo, a name he chose to reflect the spirituality and heritage inherent in his music in the ’70s.

 While limbo is usually a quick party game in the Western world, in the Caribbean, it has important connotations.

 As El Verno once explained, “The limbo dance portrays the struggle and eventual triumph, for as each bar drops, the challenge gets harder, but you overcome.
 It is, in fact, a very symbolic and spiritual dance.”

 Spirituality was at the heart of everything El Verno did.
 His mission was to seek out, promote, and preserve Barbadian music’s spirituality and cultural traditions.
 El Verno aimed to keep the language and stories within Barbadian music alive and true.
 He wanted the rituals to be understood and eschewed, diluting American influences.

 While fame came in the sixties, El Verno’s musical career began as a young boy.
 The church he attended musically influenced him, as did his parents, who were both singers; then, in 1956, as a teenager, he traveled to St Lucia and Martinique to play the club scene with Lord Melody and Marty Dimes.

 The touring continued with some years spent in New York, Bermuda and a stint in Warsaw.
 In the late sixties, El Verno visited Cuba as a singer in a big band orchestra.

 Drumming had always been at the heart of El Verno’s creativity; he made his drums in the fifties, but it didn’t become his primary focus until this inspiring trip.